 - Please read the tips for making the best-stuffed grape leaves from the post above.

-- Do not use coriander leaves instead of parsley, the dish will not taste right!
+- Do not use coriander leaves instead of parsley.
+The dish will not taste right!

 - Instead of potato slices, you can replace them with slices of meat (chicken or red meat).